nysbc/Anisotropy/README.md

     where "options" is an opt-parser object containing the parameters of the program.

-Questions and feedback welcomed, and should be sent to prbprb2@gmail.com, ytan@nysbc.org and dlyumkis@salk.edu
+Questions and feedback welcomed, and should be sent to prbprb2@gmail.com, ytan@nysbc.org and dlyumkis@salk.edu.